Coronation of Mary I: Plays and drama at the coronation

-Mary I of England enthroned by angels depicted on a 1553 plea roll, with flowing hair.
+Mary I enthroned by angels depicted on a 1553 plea roll, with flowing hair.

 The revels accounts include fabric for costumes for a play to be performed during Mary's coronation feasts, which included a good and a bad angel with a personification of the Genus Humanum.
 The troubles of the human race, Scarcity, Sickness, Feebleness and Deformity, were countered by Reason, Plenty, Verity, Self-Love, and Care.
 These were probably understood as virtues residing in Mary's court and realm.
 No text of this morality play has yet been identified.
 Mary made a warrant for the fabrics to Edward Waldegrave, Master of the Royal Wardrobe.
 His wife Frances dressed Mary after her anointing as queen.

 There is some doubt as to whether the Genus Humanum play was performed at the coronation.
 Mary gave Thomas Cawarden a warrant for performing a play at the coronation on 26 September, while she was at St James' Palace.
 The accounts for making the costumes include a note that the performance was deferred until Christmas.

 An anonymously authored play, Respublica, written for performance at Christmas presented some of issues in 1553 relating to Mary's accession and her relationship with Parliament.
 Respublica has sometimes been attributed to Nicholas Udall, but its authorship and connection to court revels is disputed.
 In the play, Mary is honoured as "Verity, the daughter of sage old Father Time".
 This echoes a motto used by Mary, Veritas Filia Temporis.
 The idea was of a "Truth" in opposition to Protestant reformers.